Robin Backhaus: 1973 World Aquatics Championships

 At the 1973 World Aquatics Championships in Belgrade, Yugoslavia, he won gold medals for his first-place finish in the 200-meter butterfly, and as a member of the winning U.S. team in the 4×200-meter freestyle relay.
-He also received a bronze medal third for finishing in the 100-meter butterfly.
+He also received a bronze medal for finishing third in the 100-meter butterfly.

-Domestically Backhaus won three AAU titles, in the 200 yd butterfly indoors in 1973–74, and in the 100 m butterfly in 1973.
-He also won NCAA titles in the 200 butterfly in 1974–75.
-After retiring from competitions Backhaus worked as a teacher and coach at Konawaena High School in Hawaii for four years, and then trained swimmers in Texas and California for over 20 years.
+After retiring from competition, Backhaus worked as a teacher and coach at Konawaena High School in Hawaii for four years, and then trained swimmers in Texas and California for over 20 years.